-- rewards capability and experience; - reflects competitive reward for contribution to growth in shareholder wealth; and - provides a clear structure for earning rewards.
+- Rewards capability and experience; - Reflects competitive reward for contribution to growth in shareholder wealth; and - Provides a clear structure for earning rewards.

-In accordance with best practice corporate governance, the structure of non-executive directors and executive remunerations are separate.
+In accordance with best practice corporate governance, the structure of non-executive director and executive director remuneration is separate.